alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ## 12. *Comment!*

+Other useful tips are to **monitor** usage of your API to catch anomalies, set a **budget alert**, **restrict** your API keys to specific IP, using a **native app** to view maps (it's Free!) instead of a web application...

-There is not 12° tip, write a comment with your suggestion about Google Maps Services based on your experience...
+There's not really 12° tip, **write a comment** with your tips about Google Maps Services based on your experience...

 ---

 ## Conclusion

-Other useful tips are to **monitor** usage of your API for anomalies, **restrict** your API keys to specific IP addresses, referrer URLs or mobile apps and set a **budget alert**.

-The services offered by Google, in **large scale** can be expensive, but they are always very complete and detailed, and with a few little tricks, we could get a good UI result and saving money.
-Google has monopolized the Maps and geocoding services, there are **alternatives** like MapBox, Maptiler, Here, etc.. but usually the accuracy and the details are not the same.
+The services offered by Google, in **large scale** can be expensive, there are **alternatives** like MapBox, Maptiler, Here, etc.. but usually the accuracy and the details are not the same.
-Other useful tips are to **monitor** usage of your API for anomalies, **restrict** your API keys to specific IP addresses, referrer URLs or mobile apps and set a **budget alert**.
+This makes us reflect on the monopolisation of a service that can make us slaves, what would happen if Google made Google Analytics or Tag Manager paid?, as it did 2 years ago for Google Maps?

 In the next article, I'd like to talk about **MapBox**, **MapTiler** and **Open Street Map**, the advantages and disadvantages of switching maps service.